jacksleight/statamic-memberbox/README.md

 <!-- /statamic:hide -->

-This Statamic addon builds upon Statamic’s existing user management and user form tags to simplify the process of creating a members area or member restricted content in your site.
+This Statamic addon builds upon Statamic’s existing user management and user form tags to provide an out of the box solution for adding a members area or member restricted content to your site.

 > **Important:** This addon uses Statamic’s multi-user features, which are Pro only.
 Therefore this addon will only work with the Pro edition.